The 2026 Infrastructure Identity Survey: State of AI Adoption

 PerformanceLarger keys require more time to generate.Faster for signature generation but slower for validation.Public keys are twice the length of the desired bit security.EdDSA is the fastest performing algorithm across all metrics.

-How to generate SSH keys with RSA, DSA, ECDSA, or EdDSA?
+How do you generate SSH keys with RSA, DSA, ECDSA, or EdDSA?

 $ ssh-keygen -t ed25519 -C "unique name to identify this key."

-Both public and private keys (ssh key pair) are generated with the above command.
-The private key never leave user's computer, and the public key is stored in the server's authorized_keys file.
+Both public and private keys (the ssh key pair) are generated with the above command.
+The private key never leaves the user's computer, and the public key is stored in the server's authorized_keys file.

 The SSH key fingerprint can be checked with the following command: